 What is SAMHSA’s National Helpline?

-SAMHSA’s National Helpline (also known as the Treatment Referral Routing Service) is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental health and/or substance use disorders.
+SAMHSA’s National Helpline (also known as the Treatment Referral Routing Service) is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information.

 Call 1-800-662-HELP (4357) or visit the online treatment locators.

 The service is open 24/7, 365 days a year.

 How many calls do you receive?